Accurate Time Tracking Is So Much Easier With Workyard

-Construction projects are expensive, but labor is the most expensive cost.
-If you aren’t monitoring your spending you may not know how to estimate construction labor cost and therefore, it’s easy for it to get out of control.
+If you aren’t monitoring your actual costs vs your budget for a job, it’s easy for it to get out of control.
 But that doesn’t mean that you need to spend all your time in your office managing your spreadsheets.

-With the right software and the right processes, you can learn how to estimate your construction labor costs accurately and quickly.
-We’re going to show you a few ways to evaluate your construction labor costs—without getting bogged down with the numbers.
+With the right software and the right processes, you can learn how to accurately track your construction labor costs and improve future bids.

 You’re in the middle of a project.
 How much has labor cost you so far?
 Are you still coming in under budget?